 Increased bandwidth in 5G will allow for very high download speeds, which will improve applications and reduce bottlenecks.
 The change from 4G to 5G will be dramatic: 4G download speeds are 100Mbps; 5G download speeds will eventually be10Gbps.
 Imagine if every fan at a basketball game tried to leave the stadium from the same door; that can be the experience on an over-burdened 4G network.
 The increased bandwidth of 5G will be like opening every door in the building.
 Some early tests show that at 1Gbps, a user could download an HD movie in under 36 seconds, a TV show in under three seconds and 25 songs in under one second.

 How can this benefit businesses?
 Increased bandwidth means that massive video files or presentations can be shared in seconds, providing a nimbleness for remote workers who may need to download files on the fly.
 Similarly, remote workers can seamlessly engage in HD video communications no matter where they are located.

-The promises of 5G are plentiful, and are more than just hype – they’re on their way.
-5G, which should begin rolling out in Canada in 2020, will change the way that Canadian governments, enterprises, and SMBs alike will communicate, work, and engage with customers and partners.
+The promises of 5G are plentiful, and are more than just hype.
+5G is changing the way that Canadian governments, enterprises, and SMBs alike are communicating, working, and engaging with customers and partners.
 The possibilities of 5G are really only bound by what businesses can imagine and create, so now is the time to consider how your business can unlock, benefit and thrive from the potential of 5G.